brucou/cycle-state-machine-demo/README.md

 ![wireframes](public/assets/images/graphs/application%20process.png)

-In addition, the following rules must hold :
+In addition, the following must hold :

 - it should be possible for the user to interrupt at any time its application and continue it later from where it stopped
 - user-generated data must be validated
+- after entering all necessary data for his application, the user can review them and decide to modify some of them, by returning to the appropriate screen (cf. pencil icons in the wireframe)

 # First iteration
 ## Modelizing the user flow with an extended state machine